jaylocks7/redis-n-hosting-test/README.md

-Browser → sends HTTP request to → Render (cloud server) → routes to → Gunicorn (web server) → passes to → Flask (your app) → returns response back up the chain → Browser renders the HTML/JS
+Browser → sends HTTP request to Render (cloud server) → routes to Gunicorn (web server) → passes to Flask (api.py) → returns response back up the chain → Browser renders the HTML/JS

 FE is simple dropdown menu of NBA regions and when you click on a menu item it kicks off a GET request to an NBA API for the teams in that region, returned back to the FE